minio/docs/source/operations/monitoring/collect-minio-metrics-using-prometheus.rst

 1) Generate the Scrape Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :mc-cmd:`mc admin prometheus generate` command to generate the scrape configuration for use by Prometheus in making scraping requests:
+Use the :mc:`mc admin prometheus generate` command to generate the scrape configuration for use by Prometheus in making scraping requests:

 .. tab-set::